Overlap Algebras as Almost Discrete Locales: Overlap algebras

-Item $3.$ says that $X_j\hookrightarrow X$ is strongly dense precisely when $Im(\Omega !_X)\sub Fix(j)$.
-Therefore every locale has a smallest strongly dense sublocale, namely, the sublocale generated by $Im(\Omega !_X)$.
-By (\ref{eq def j_P}), the nucleus corresponding to the smallest strongly dense sublocale (see also \cite{strong_density}) is given by
+Thus, $X_j$ is strongly dense precisely when $Im(\Omega !_X)\sub \fix(j)$.
+Therefore, every locale has a smallest strongly dense sublocale, namely, the sublocale generated by $Im(\Omega !_X)$ as described in Section~\ref{subsection:sublocales}.
+Thus, according to equation \eqref{eq def j_P}, the nucleus corresponding to the smallest strongly dense sublocale is given by

-Locales in which the nucleus defined by (\ref{eq. def. min. strongly dense}) is the identity are constructive versions of Boolean locales.
-It is not hard to show that every discrete locale is of such a kind.
-So locales in which (\ref{eq. def. min. strongly dense}) is just the identity map could be called ``almost discrete''.
-However, since every discrete locale is overt, in the following we will be looking for an overt version of (\ref{eq. def. min. strongly dense}).
-So we switch our attention to strongly dense sublocales which are also overt.
-We start by recalling the following fact (see \cite{strong_density}, Lemma 1.11) .
+Locales in which this nucleus is the identity are constructive versions of Boolean locales.
+It is not hard to show that every discrete locale is of this type.
+Therefore, the locales in which \eqref{eq. def. min. strongly dense} is the identity could be called ``almost discrete''.
+However, since every discrete locale has to be overt, we prefer to include overtness among the properties that an almost discrete locale should enjoy.

+So, from now on, we switch our attention to strongly dense sublocales that are also overt, and we look for an overt version of \eqref{eq. def. min. strongly dense}.
+Let us start with the following fact \cite[Lemma 1.11]{strong_density}.